 IV.
-PROPOSAL BY BOTH AT QUARTER BIT RATE
+PROPOSAL BY POSITIVE AT QUARTER BIT RATE

-The new proposal, asynchronous sequential symbol synchronizers based on pulse comparison operating by both transitions at half rate has also two versions namely the manual (ab-m/2) and the automatic (ab-a/2) [3, 4].
+The new proposal, asynchronous sequential symbol synchronizers based on pulse comparison operating by positive transitions at quarter bit rate has also two versions namely the manual (ap-m/4) and the automatic (ap-a/4)[3, 4].

 The versions difference is in the phase comparator, the variable pulse Pv is common but the fixed Pf is different.
+Their jitter - SNR curves are compared with the previous.

-A. Proposal by both at quarter manual (ab-m/4)
+A. Proposal by positive at quarter manual (ap-m/4)